Robot design

 The realization of this new type of architecture brings new scientific locks, among others which can be quoted:

-• A complex dynamic modeling, which impacts the control of the aerial robot if it is operated by quadri- or hexacopteres (the most commonly encountered drones of our days).
-Indeed, these drones are under-actuated and the control techniques are classically
+- A complex dynamic modeling, which impacts the control of the aerial robot if it is operated by quadri- or hexacopteres (the most commonly encountered drones of our

-• The aerial robot controllers are based on the use of the dynamic model.
+used to control them, such as backstepping[18], require a dynamic model decoupled from which each subpart can be controlled at differente dynamics.
+The decoupling of the dynamic model of the aerial parallel robot is not even impossible without neglecting certain terms.
+It is therefore necessary to propose strategies adapted to this new type of mechanisms. - The aerial robot controllers are based on the use of the dynamic model.
 For the robot being able to fly, it is thus necessary to have a good knowledge of this model, knowledge that can only be obtained by identification.
 The problem is that to identify the model dynamic, it is necessary to make the robot fly, which is antagonistic with the previous sentence.
 How to obtain an identification of the dynamic model of the robot in this case?

-• Parallel aerial robots also have singularities that must be studied, or even mastered if we want to reconfigure them.
+- Parallel aerial robots also have singularities that must be studied, or even mastered if we want to reconfigure them.
 S

 We thus obtained results in

-• a complete and generic dynamic modeling of parallel air robots, and a strategy in order to format the dynamic model to make appear a decoupling of equations allowing again to use classical UAV commands, backstepping type,
+- a complete and generic dynamic modeling of parallel air robots, and a strategy in order to format the dynamic model to make appear a decoupling of equations allowing again to use classical UAV commands, backstepping type,

-• new architectures of parallel air robots with 2 and 6 degrees of freedom,
+- new architectures of parallel air robots with 2 and 6 degrees of freedom,

-• techniques for identifying dynamic models of aerial robots, enabling the dynamic parameters of the drone and the drive gains of the thrusters to be identified at the same time,
+- techniques for identifying dynamic models of aerial robots, enabling the dynamic parameters of the drone and the drive gains of the thrusters to be identified at the same time,

-• strategies to reconfigure parallel robots through the singularities to make them more versatile.
+- strategies to reconfigure parallel robots through the singularities to make them more versatile.